 Kreitzberg Library has been a selective U.S. Federal Depository Library since 1908.

-The library collects the required “Basic Collection” materials plus federal government publications related to courses and subjects taught at Norwich University.
-The Kreitzberg Library also collects major State of Vermont publications.
+We collect the required “Basic Collection” materials plus federal government publications related to courses and subjects taught at Norwich University and major State of Vermont publications.

-The library has government information in a variety of formats: paper, electronic, microfiche, maps, CD-ROMS and DVDs.
-The library’s government publications may be found by searching in the library’s catalog.
+Our government information is in a variety of formats: paper, electronic, microfiche, maps, CD-ROMS and DVDs.
+Government publications may be found by searching in the library’s catalog.

-The hardcopy, or paper publication collection, is shelved in Dewey Decimal call number order on the Mezzanine Level of the library.
+The hardcopy, or paper publication collection, is shelved in Dewey Decimal call number order on the 2nd floor of the library.
 These items may be checked out.
 Some publications are shelved in the reference collection on the first floor of the library and some are in storage in the basement – both are for in-library use (exceptions may be made by the Governments Documents Coordinator).
-Some USGS publications are in the Geology department, but most are in the library.
-USGS publications located on the Mezzanine and in storage may circulate.

-Helpful links to online government information can be found by using guides available on the Kreitzberg Library’s web site.
+Helpful links to online government information can be found by using guides available on the Government Documents Research Guide.